 The Non-Domestic Rates (Scotland) Bill was introduced by the Cabinet Secretary for Finance, Economy and Fair Work, Derek Mackay MSP, on 25 March 2019.

-As reported previously by CTG (more detail here) the Bill makes provision for changes to charity rate relief – mainstream independent schools will no longer be eligible to apply for mandatory charitable rate relief, independent special schools and specialist independent music schools will not be affected by this change.
+As reported previously by CTG (more detail here) the Bill makes provision for changes to charity rate relief – mainstream independent schools will no longer be eligible to apply for mandatory charitable rate relief.
+However, independent special schools and specialist independent music schools will not be affected by this change.

 CTG responded to the call for evidence jointly with the Charities’ Property Association (CPA).
 We are grateful to Nicola Evans, Charities Counsel at BDB Pitmans, for her input.